Skvare/com.skvare.dbcfcheck/README.md

 We cannot increase the size  of innodb_page_size parameter, it is read only, it configured once during creation of database for more detail refer: https://dev.mysql.com/doc/refman/5.6/en/innodb-parameters.html#sysvar_innodb_page_size

-Row size information available at : https://dev.mysql.com/doc/mysql-reslimits-excerpt/8.0/en/column-count-limit.html#row-size-limits
+Row-size information is available at: https://dev.mysql.com/doc/mysql-reslimits-excerpt/8.0/en/column-count-limit.html#row-size-limits

-Column size varies based on `COLLATION` type used on each column.
+Column size varies based on the `COLLATION` type used on each column.
 * utf8_unicode_ci (bytes per char: 3)
 * utf8mb4_unicode_ci (bytes per char: 4)
 * latin1 (bytes per char: 1)